Abdulahi Mohamed Sa'adi

+In 1992, Sa’adi became one of the 45 founding members of the ONLF central committee.
+On 23 January 1993, he was elected as the first president of the Somali Regional State of Ethiopia.
+However, he was removed from office in July 1993 and was succeeded by Hassan Jire Kalinle.

 Career

 In early 1956, Sa'adi went to Somalia, where he started his political career.
 He addressed the United Nations General Assembly in December 1964 about the Ogaden War.
 In 1964 he emigrated to Kenya, where he started a business.
 In early 1976, he returned to Somalia to carry on his political career, and he participated in the Ogaden war in 1977.